finos/common-cloud-controls/docs/governance/community-guidelines/releases/README.md

 2. **Working Group Review:** The relevant [WG]s will review the PR.
    - **[Security WG]** ensures all controls and threat catalogs are complete and ready for release.
    - **[Taxonomy WG]** ensures the required fields and features are populated and ready for release.
-   - **[Duplication Reduction WG]** ensures that the content is unique and does not duplicate or mimic any existing standards or known catalogs.
    - **[Delivery WG]** ensures that the PR aligns with content development and formatting standards.

 3. **Validation:** All [WG]s must validate and approve the PR to proceed.
 Upon approval, the PR can be merged into the main branch.